mike1234-pixel/city-walks-client/README.md

 ## State Management

-Global state is managed by **redux** and **react-redux**.
+State is managed by **redux** and **react-redux**.

-State is managed locally by components in cases where state is only required locally, such as in **./src/components/pages/Admin/Admin.jsx**. **React Hooks** are used for this purpose.

 ## Typescript

-Typescript is used across the application and most types can be found in the `types` directory.
+Typescript is used across the application and types can be found in the `types` directory.

-In some cases where the type is tightly coupled to the componenent and will only be used once, the type is declared and assigned in the component file, e.g. a component's Props.
-In most cases however, types are contained in the `types` directory in order to separate concerns.

 ## Ajax

 Ajax requests are made using the **axios** and **qs** packages.
-Requests for global app data are made inside action creators with the help of **redux-thunk**.
+Requests for global app data are made inside action creators using **redux-thunk**.

 ## Text Formatting

 Text can be saved to the database with Markdown formatting.
-This will be parsed on the client using the **marked** package.
+This will be parsed on the client with the **marked** package.
 This applies only when adding a new Walk or Sight.

 ## Routing